-With more than 200 ABA-accredited law schools in the U.S., it's important to diligently research schools and identify those where you will be competitive and that interest you.
+With roughly 200 ABA-accredited law schools in the U.S., it's important to diligently research schools and identify those where you will be competitive and that interest you.
 Every law school is required to publish a "Standard 509 Disclosure" form with data including bar passage rates, academic profile, information about the faculty, and more.
 As a "standard" form, this data is easily comparable from school to school, however it requires pulling up the information from each school.
 The Law School Admission Council's Official Guide to ABA-Approved Law Schools has a search feature that allows you to pull up a list of all schools or only those in a specific state or region, or to sort by LSAT or GPA profiles.
 Each school's page in the online guide will include the following:

 - Information that the law school feels is important to share, from library resources to clinical programs to extra-curricular opportunities.